aoloe/scribus-manual-development/content/qt-creator/qt-creator.md

 You can change the target in the "Project"'s "Build and Run" configuration:

 ![Set the `CMAKE_INSTALL_PREFIX` ](images/qt-creator-cmake-install-prefix.png)

+Then click the "Apply Configuration Changes" button below the list of the options.

 Personally, I mostly use a `bin/scribus` directory in my home, but you can also use a `bin` directory in the build directory created by Qt Creator (`~/src/build-scribus-qt-creator-Desktop-Default/bin`).